Search programs

 How much does an online respiratory therapy degree program cost?

 The cost of an online respiratory therapy degree depends on various factors, such as the school’s status as a public or private institution.
-The tuition tends to be higher at private institutions compared to public schools.
-However, public schools may charge different tuition rates based on whether students are in-state or out-of-state.
+Private schools tend to be more expensive than public schools, though public schools typically charge out-of-state students a much higher tuition rate than in-state students.

 How long does it take to earn an online respiratory therapy degree?